The Radical of the Kernel of a Certain Differential Operator and Applications to Locally Algebraic Derivations: A Differential Vandemonde Determinant

 Throughout this section {\it $\cA$ stands for a commutative ring and $D$ for a derivation of $\cA$}.

 \begin{propo} Let $\cA$ and $D$ be fixed as above.
 Then for all $f\in \cA$ and $n\ge 1$, we have

 where $\alpha_n=\prod_{k=1}^{n-1} k!$. \end{propo}

-The idea of the proof is to show that the matrix in Eq.\,(\ref{DiffVandeMonde-eq1}) can be transformed by some elementary column operations to an upper triangular matrix whose the $(i, i)^{th}$ diagonal entry is equal to $(i-1)!(Df)^{i-1}f$ for all $1\le i\le n$.
+The main idea of the proof of the proposition above is to show that the matrix in Eq.\,(\ref{DiffVandeMonde-eq1}) can be transformed by some elementary column operations to an upper triangular matrix whose $i$-{th} diagonal entry is equal to $(i-1)!(Df)^{i-1}f$ for all $1\le i\le n$.
 For example, for the case $n=2$, by subtracting from the second column the multiple of the first column by $f$ we get

-To see this can be achieved for all $n\ge 2$, it suffices to show the following lemma, from which Proposition \ref{DiffVandeMonde} immediately follows.
+To see that this can be achieved for all $n\ge 2$, it suffices to show the following lemma, from which Proposition \ref{DiffVandeMonde} immediately follows.